-- Configure and ensure that transaction objects and data sources in AEM can be successfully connected. - Check that Run Mode for the go-live application is set to Normal Mode. - Check Configuration Summary for the go-live application to ensure they apply to the golive environment, such as DLL/OCX configurations, 32-bit/64-bit IE compatibility etc. - Change the AEM default username and password as appropriate to ensure the security of AEM
+- Configure and ensure that transaction objects and data sources in AEM can be successfully connected. - Check that Run Mode for the go-live application is set to Normal Mode. - Check Configuration Summary for the go-live application to ensure they apply to the go-live environment, such as DLL/OCX configurations, 32-bit/64-bit IE compatibility etc. - Change the AEM default username and password as appropriate to ensure the security of AEM

-Refer to the Appeon Server Configuration Guide for detailed instructions on how to configure AEM.
+Refer to Appeon Server Configuration Guide for .NET or Appeon Server Configuration Guide for J2EE for detailed instructions on how to configure AEM.